 Note: HTTP requests are redirected to HTTPS by default on the Thunder device.

 - Default Username: "admin"

 - Default password: "a10"

 - Default IP address of the device: "172.31.31.31"

-Note: It is strongly recommended that the default admin and password of the Thunder ADC must be changed after the first initial login.
-For detailed information about how to access the Thunder ADC device, refer to the document "A10 Thunder Series System Configuration and Administration (SAG) Guide.pdf1."
+For detailed information about how to access the Thunder Series device, refer to document "A10 Thunder Series System Configuration and Administration Guide.pdf."